 Jesuit Refugee Service/USA Detention Chaplaincy Program

 Jesuit Refugee Service/USA provides direct service via the Detention Chaplaincy Program.
-The JRS/USA chaplaincy programs provide pastoral and religious assistance to meet the needs of non-citizens detained by the Department of Homeland Security (DHS) in three U.S. federal detention centers located in Texas, Arizona, New York.
-These programs enable people of all faiths to have access to pastoral care within their faith tradition.
-A new site for families was added in July, 2014, in Artesia, New Mexico.
+The JRS/USA chaplaincy programs provide pastoral and religious assistance to meet the needs of non-citizens detained by the Department of Homeland Security (DHS) in three U.S. federal detention centers.
+Jesuit Refugee Service/USA continues to maintain a supervisory role in the El Paso, Texas; Florence, Ariz.; and Batavia, N.Y. detention centers, however we have completed our ministry in Artesia, New Mexico, as it has been closed.

 During 2013, Jesuit Refugee Service/USA chaplaincy programs coordinated 1,339 religious services, 504 religious teachings, and 582 spiritual support sessions in which 50,566 detainees participated.
 JRS/USA's chaplaincy staff spent nearly 1,071 hours of direct service offering religious services, religious teachings, and spiritual support.
 In addition, our chaplains spent 1,086 hours visiting detainees in special housing units as well as another 1,655 hours providing detainees with religious items, processing requests for religious diets.
 Volunteers played a significant role by giving more than 1,538 hours for religious services, religious teachings, and spiritual support.